Kelly Plante

 Department

-Kelly J. Plante, PhD, is an essayist, editor, and teacher specializing in auto/biographical writing and the evolution of fiction and nonfiction in transatlantic eighteenth-century literature and cultural studies.
-Her writing has appeared in Creative Nonfiction Magazine, the Bear River Review, Detroit-area newspapers, Aphra Behn Online (ABO): Interactive Journal for Women in the Arts, 1640–1830 and Eighteenth-Century Fiction and is forthcoming in The Eighteenth Century: Theory and Interpretation and Twenty-First Century Digital Editing & Publishing, ed.
-James O’Sullivan (Edinburgh: Scottish Universities Press, 2024).
+Kelly Plante, PhD, is an essayist, editor, and teacher specializing in auto/biographical writing, gender, race, and empire in transatlantic eighteenth-century literary and cultural studies.
+Her writing has appeared in Creative Nonfiction Magazine, the University of Michigan's Bear River Review, Detroit-area newspapers, Early Modern Women: An Interdisciplinary Forum: Queer and Trans Approaches to the Study of Women and Gender, Aphra Behn Online (ABO): Interactive Journal for Women in the Arts, 1640–1830 and Eighteenth-Century Fiction, and is forthcoming in The Eighteenth Century: Theory and Interpretation, Lumen, and Twenty-First Century Digital Editing & Publishing, ed.
+James O’Sullivan (Edinburgh: Scottish Universities Press).

 Plante received her PhD from and has taught writing and literature at Wayne State.
-She served as managing editor for the journal Criticism: A Quarterly for Literature and the Arts (2021–23) and currently serves as book review editor for ABO, as an associate reader for Michigan Quarterly Review (MQR), the flagship literary journal of the University of Michigan, and as co-chair for the American Society for Eighteenth-Century Studies Digital Humanities Caucus.
+She has served as co-chair for the American Society for Eighteenth-Century Studies Digital Humanities Caucus, on prize committees for creative and peer-reviewed writing projects, numerous departmental teaching, mentorship, and curriculum committees, and as managing editor for the journal Criticism: A Quarterly for Literature and the Arts (2021–23) and currently serves as managing editor for ABO, as an associate reader for Michigan Quarterly Review (MQR), the flagship literary journal of the University of Michigan.

 Research interest(s)/area of expertise